2020 Kyushu floods: Effects

 The flooding has also disrupted economic activity in Kyushu, an important manufacturing area in Japan.
 Companies including Toyota, Canon, and Panasonic temporarily halted production in the area as a precaution for employee safety.
 However, Chief Cabinet Secretary Yoshihide Suga, in a statement on 6 July, said he did not expect major supply chain disruptions.

 Evacuees and local officials raised concerns regarding emergency shelter given the simultaneously ongoing COVID-19 pandemic.
 Evacuees arriving at shelters had their temperatures checked, or were asked to go elsewhere so that social distancing could be maintained.
 Some evacuees chose to take refuge in their cars, while others stayed with friends.
 These measures follow recommendations created the previous month in June when government officials anticipated a possible "double disaster" of flooding and disease transmission.

 Government response

 Prime Minister Shinzo Abe ordered the creation of a special task force, dispatched 10,000 Japan Self-Defense Forces troops to the area, and vowed to rescue the missing.
 On 5 July 2020, it was reported that 40,000 Self-Defense troops, Coast Guard sailors, and firemen were deployed in the rescue operation.
 On 7 July, the number of deployed SDF troops was doubled to 80,000.

-On 7 July, Japanese authorities warned that further heavy rains are expected in Kyushu.
+On 7 July, Japanese authorities warned that further heavy rains were expected in Kyushu.